The Farm Wife Mystery School

 One Course to Gain the Skills You Need!

 The Farm Wife Mystery School is a comprehensive course packed chock-full of skills sure to amaze your friends and family and improve the quality of your diet and life.
 Patti and Annette will help you build that all-important farm wife support network of friends who also crave a life out of the norm.
 As part of each class, there will be time to share collective experiences (both frustrations and joys) as you integrate these skills into your family life, along with a good dose of practice so it soon feels old-hat.

 Patti and Annette will pack each monthly lesson chock-full of skill building while helping you explore how to bring the natural expression of the Earth’s seasons into your home in simple, yet beautiful ways.
 They will show you how to add healthy self-care to the hectic pace of your modern family, and how all this knowledge works together to reduce your financial burden and footprint on the planet.

 You will leave each class with serious skills and goodies to share with your family or friends.
 It might be a jar of berry jam to top homemade ice cream, sauerkraut for your home corned beef Reubens, kefir to boost your energy, herbal tea mix for sore throats, soothing bath salts that detox, or some other new favorite thing.

 The mystery will be how you ever managed to live without this class.

-When: The Farm Wife Mystery School is a hands-on, participatory class that meets the second Sunday of the month from October 2013 to June 2014, from 10 am to 4 pm
+When: The Farm Wife Mystery School is a hands-on, participatory class that meets one Sunday a month from October 2015 to June 2016, from 10 am to 4 pm

 Where: Class location will rotate between Patti and Annette’s two farms in Snoqualmie and Carnation